FloorNinja/DijkstraAlgorithm/README.md

 Remove all files ending in .o, .d: make cleandist

-Remove all files ending in .o, .d and the binaries: make purge
+Remove all files ending in .o, .d and the executables: make purge